isiborchukswills/salary-bonus/README.md

 # salary-bonus
-how to calculate workers bonus
+how to calculate employee gross salary in java using OOP approach